hcliedtke/RforBiologists_UDSM/index.md

 * Christoph Liedtke – Biological Station of Doñana, Spain
 * Simon Loader – Natural History Museum, United Kingdom

-> For questions about the course material contact: christoph.liedtke@ebd.csic.es
-> For questions about the course organization contact: johnlyakurwa@gmail.com
+> For questions about the course material contact: christoph.liedtke@ebd.csic.es.
+For questions about the course organization contact: johnlyakurwa@gmail.com